 Santanoni was built for Robert and Anna Pruyn of Albany beginning in 1892.
 The estate eventually included 12,900 acres and nearly four-dozen buildings.
 The Santanoni Preserve is a State Historic Site, on the National Register of Historic Places, and a National Historic Landmark.
-AARCH has long been associated with the protection, interpretation and restoration of this regional treasure.
-The round-trip ski is 9.8 miles on a gently sloping carriage road.
-There is no fee and reservations are not required.
-For more information please contact AARCH at 518-834-9238 or email@example.com.
+AARCH has long been involved with the protection, interpretation and restoration of this regional treasure.

-Camp Santanoni and the Santanoni Preserve is located in Newcomb, New York, just north of NYS Route 28N.
-Camp Santanoni is open to the public year-round, 365 days/year, 24 hours/day, and is accessible (depending on the season) on foot, by bicycle, on cross-country skis, and via a horse-drawn wagon.
+Camp Santanoni and the Santanoni Preserve are located in Newcomb, New York, just north of NYS Route 28N.
+Camp Santanoni is open to the public year-round, 365 days/year, 24 hours/day, and is accessible (depending on the season) on foot, by bicycle, on cross-country skis or snowshoes, and via a horse-drawn wagon.

 For information regarding canoe, kayak, and mountain bike rentals, contact Cloudsplitter Outfitters, 28N, Newcomb, NY 12852, call (518) 582-2583, or email: email@example.com